Imagens das páginas

 ePub

-[ No. 75. ] AN ACT to amend the charter of the village of Hillsdale.
+AN ACT to amend the charter of the village of Hillsdale.

 SECTION 1.
-The People of the State of Michigan enact, That section one, thirteen and twenty-seven, of an act entitled “ act to incorporate the village of Hillsdale," approved March sixteenth, eighteen hundred and forty-seven, be and the same is hereby amended so as to read as follows:
+The People of the State of Michigan enact, That section one, thirteen and twenty-seven, of an act entitled " an Sections act to incorporate the village of Hillsdale," approved March sixteenth, eighteen hundred and forty-seven, be and the same is hereby amended so as to read as follows:

-Section 1.
-The People of the Slate of Michigan enact, That so much of the township of Hillsdale, in the county of Hillsdale, Corporationas is included in the following boundaries, namely: The northwest quarter of the north-west quarter of section thirty five, the north half of the north-east quarter of section thirty-four, the north-east quarter of the north-west quarter of section thirty-four, the east half of section twenty-seven, the east half of the west half of section twenty-seven, the west half of the east half of section twenty six, the west half of section twenty. six, the south-west quarter of section twenty-three, the west half of the south-east quarter of section twenty three, the southeast quarter of section twenty-two, the east half of the southwest quarter of section twenty-two, shall be and the same is hereby constituted a town corporate, by the name and title of the village of Hillsdale.
+SECTION 1.
+The People of the State of Michigan enact, That so much of the township of Hillsdale, in the county of Hillsdale, Corporationas is included in the following boundaries, namely: The northwest quarter of the north-west quarter of section thirty five, the north half of the north-east quarter of section thirty-four, the north-east quarter of the north-west quarter of section thirty-four, the east half of section twenty-seven, the east half of the west half of section twenty-seven, the west half of the east half of section twenty six, the west half of section twentysix, the south-west quarter of section twenty-three, the west half of the south-east quarter of section twenty three, the southeast quarter of section twenty-two, the east half of the southwest quarter of section twenty-two, shall be and the same is hereby constituted a town corporate, by the name and title of the village of Hillsdale.

 Sec.
-13 The president and trustees shall have full power and Powers of

-president authority to make by-laws and ordinances relative to the duties, and trustees powers and fees of the marshal, street commissioner, treasurer, clerk and assessor; relative to the time and manner of working upon the streets, lanes and alleys of said village; relative to the manner of assessing, levying and collecting all highway and other taxes in said village, and applying the same, as well as the amount of taxes to be raised: Provided, There shall not provino be raised in any one year, exclusive of the poll tax, more than two thousand dollars, unless the president and the trustees shall deem it for the interest of said village to increase that amount, or add thereto, in which event it shall be the duty of the president and trustees to submit the question of increased taxation
+13 The president and trustees shall have full power and Powers of authority to make by-laws and ordinances relative to the duties, and trustees powers and fees of the marshal, street commissioner, treasurer, clerk and assessor; relative to the time and manner of working upon the streets, lanes and alleys of said village; relative to the manner of assessing, levying and collecting all highway and other taxes in said village, and applying the same, as well as the amount of taxes to be raised: Provided, There shall not Proviso be raised in any one year, exclusive of the poll tax, more than two thousand dollars, unless the president and the trustees shall deem it for the interest of said village to increase that amount, or add thereto, in which event it shall be the duty of the presi dent and trustees to submit the question of increased taxation

 [ocr errors]